-What different types of public certificates need to be managed?
+What are the different types of public certificates that need to be managed?

 TLS/SSL Certificates – Standard x.509 certificates to secure websites and servers.
 TLS certificates are the backbone of internet security and the reason you see a padlock icon in your web browser.
 They ensure that your information remains encrypted on websites during transit and that the brands behind website domains and organizations are authentic and legitimate.